LouisMazel/maz-ui/apps/docs/docs/helpers/currency.md

 ---
-title: currency
+title: formatCurrency
-description: The module currency is a function that formats numbers to currency
+description: The module formatCurrency is a function that formats numbers to currency with the native api [Intl.NumberFormat](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat) from browsers and Node.js
 ---

 # {{ $frontmatter.title }}